What We Do

 Since its inception, Environment Now has built community capacity to protect local waters.
 This includes creation of a “picket line” of local Waterkeeper groups in California and Baja California, Mexico, working to stop pollution by enforcing clean water laws.
 Water quality successes by these and other Environment Now partners include:

-- numerous victories in controlling stormwater pollution from industrial, municipal, and construction sources, opening up waters to safe recreation and other uses; and
+- numerous victories in controlling stormwater pollution from industrial, municipal, and construction sources, opening waters to safe recreation and other uses; and

 - adoption and enforcement of first-in-nation agricultural polluted runoff policies.